loading

 • Summarize the CDC guideline recommendations for assessing HIV PrEP eligibility and initiation

-• List the three medications approved by the U.S. Food and Drug Administration (FDA) for HIV PrEP
+• List the four medications approved by the U.S. Food and Drug Administration (FDA) for HIV PrEP

 • Explain the indications, dosing, and formulations, for FDA-approved HIV PrEP medications